cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Outputs:
-  - secret_key_shares, A list of MAX_PARTICIPANTS number of secret shares, each a tuple consisting of the participant identifier and the key share (a Scalar)
+  - secret_key_shares, A list of MAX_PARTICIPANTS number of secret shares, each a tuple consisting of the participant identifier (a NonZeroScalar) and the key share (a Scalar)
   - coefficients, a vector of MIN_PARTICIPANTS coefficients which uniquely determine a polynomial f.

   Errors: